chriskonnertz/DeepLy/README.md

 ## Disclaimer

 This is not an official package.
 It will be 100% open source and non-commercial.
 DeepL is a product from DeepL GmbH.
+More info: https://www.deepl.com/publisher.html